andipfeff/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
 #### **Metric to test:**
-###### For this study we are going to test the safety rating for MechaCar's automobiles compared to competitor brands.
-The metrics will be calculated over the total population for each brand, as well as broken down by vehicle type (SUV, Wagon, Truck, Passenger Car, etc.).
+###### For this study we are going to test the safety rating for MechaCar's automobiles compared to the competitors.
+The metrics will be calculated over the total population for each manufacturer, as well as broken down by vehicle type (SUV, Wagon, Truck, Passenger Car, etc.).

 #### **Hypotheses:**
-###### 1. Null Hypothesis: The average safety rating among all brands is equal.
+###### 1. Null Hypothesis: The average safety rating among all manufacturers is equal.
-###### 2. Alternative Hypothesis: There is variance in the average safety rating in at least one automobile brand from the others.
+###### 2. Alternative Hypothesis: There is variance in the average safety rating in at least one automobile manufacturer from the others.

 #### **Statistical test:**
-###### The ANOVA statistical test would be used for this study as there are more than 2 automobile brands that will be compared.
+###### The ANOVA statistical test would be used for this study as there are more than 2 automobile manufacturers that will be compared.

 #### **Data:**
-###### The average safety rating by brand and vehicle type will need to be collected to be able to perform the statistical tests in this study.
+###### The average safety rating by manufacturer and vehicle type will need to be collected to be able to perform the statistical tests in this study.